mindis/snowplow.github.com/analytics/customer-analytics/identifying-users.md

 ### 2b.
 Ability to track users over multiple sessions

 Often a user will visit a website several times before completing a particular goal.
-Whereas traditional web analytics programs only provide analysts with data on the visit when the goal was completed, SnowPlow lets analysts zoom back in time to see all the actions that led up to a goal.
+Whereas traditional web analytics programs only provide analysts with data on the visit when the goal was completed, Snowplow lets analysts zoom back in time to see all the actions that led up to a goal.
 This makes it possible, for example, to see which referrer *first* drove a user to a service, who only converted after 3 visits.
 As a result, the analyst can accurately attribute a return on that marketing spend, that would not be possible if you were only to look at data on a per session basis.
-(For more on using SnowPlow for [attribution][attribution], see the [attribution section][attribution] of this documentation.)
+(For more on using Snowplow for [attribution][attribution], see the [attribution section][attribution] of this documentation.)

-Each time a user visits a site, SnowPlow sets a session counter (`domain_sessionidx`): this is set to 1 on the user's first visit, 2 on the user's second visit etc. So to view how many visits a customer makes before purchasing, we can execute a query like this:
+Each time a user visits a site, Snowplow sets a session counter (`domain_sessionidx`): this is set to 1 on the user's first visit, 2 on the user's second visit etc. So to view how many visits a customer makes before purchasing, we can execute a query like this:

 {% highlight mysql %}
 /* HiveQL / MySQL */